catseye/SixtyPical/tests/SixtyPical Analysis.md

     | {
     |     copy 0, lives
     | }
     ?
-UnmeaningfulOutputError: a in main
+UnmeaningfulOutputError: n in main

 Unless of course you subsequently initialize them.